 Where to start

-This a great folder to start with because your personal files and settings are typically saved here.
+Always add your User folder.
+This a great folder to start with because your business files and settings are typically saved here.
 This includes files you create or add, like documents and photos, as well as your customized settings for various applications.

-For example, the marvin folder selected in the CrashPlan app above includes this user's Desktop, Documents, Downloads, Movies, Music, and Pictures folders, as shown below.
+For example, the Marvin folder includes this user's Desktop, Documents, Downloads, Movies, Music, and Pictures folders, as shown below.

 Additionally, although typically "hidden", this folder contains the user's Library, which houses user information like application preferences, bookmarks, and fonts1.
-This is similar to the AppData folder found in the User folder of computers running Windows.
-Even though the Library and AppData folders are usually "hidden" in your file browser, CrashPlan knows to back them up when the User or Home folder is selected.
+This is similar to the AppData folder in the User folder on devices running Windows.
+Even though the Library and AppData folders are usually "hidden" in your file browser, the CrashPlan app knows to back them up when the User or Home folder is selected.

 1If you have installed any non-standard fonts at the system level, consider also backing up those files.
 The Font folder is located under the System folder on Mac or the Windows folder on Windows.